2AA4-W23/a1-liujeffery/logbook.md

 01/29/23: Working through implementation of step 4.
 Will write out questions, and then onto step 5.

 01/29/23: Step 5 moving smoothly.
 About to implement sea battle effect during turn, then strategy, then questions.

+01/29/23: Fixed bug where dice rolls for each player would not reset, from this feature onwards.